We started off the morning with a lovely breakfast at our hotel. We took off by foot and looked around the old clock in the square.

 The first stop was closed but she had brought open face sandwiches chlebíček along with her for us to try.

+It was a piece of sour dough bread, with potatoe salad, meet, cheese, and egg and mayo.
 If I would have had 2 I would have been full, but this was just our first stop.

 Next we stopped by a butcher shop ( it was also closed because it was Sunday).
 She described the time of communist rule, quality of food did not matter, just quantity.
 Much of the food was terrible and there was very poor food safety concern.

 Our first stop was katr - a newer resturant that has a new take on classic Czech cusine.
+From left to right.

 1. Trout with cabbage and new potatoes.
 Although I am not normally a trout fan, I actually enjoyed this dish.

-2.nakládaný hermelín” (pickled cheese) - sounds weird, but it was actually very good
+2.“nakládaný hermelín” (pickled cheese) - sounds weird, but it was actually very good

 3. “tatarák” (beef tartar)- better then I thought it would be.
 John was disappointed that there was no other favors in the meat

-“tlačenka” (aspic / headcheese)- definitely not my favorite
+4 “tlačenka” (aspic / headcheese)- definitely not my favorite

 The samples were served with a Pilsner beer.